WTCSC/sockets-to-em-fish/README.md

 * Once a message is sent the server relays the message to the other client fish that are currently connected

 #### How to connect
+* First download the fishserver.py file and a client file of your chosing
-* First find the ip of the server
+* Find the ip of the server
-* Launch either fishclient or fishchatsharp
+* Launch the client of your chosing
 * If using fishclient it will automatically ask for a port
 * If using fishchatsharp you need to go to file and then connect to server
 * Then you enter the ip, port, and username